Human rights and child labour in tobacco growing

 Human rights issues can be complex, and we know that the situation on the ground can be nuanced and that remediation requires cooperation and dialogue, rather than confrontation.
 This complexity is why our approach emphasises working with families and communities to find sustainable solutions, while respecting local context and the challenges of operating small, family-run farms.

 We continuously work to improve and strengthen our approach, and to respond to changing situations.
 This includes strengthening the reliability of our monitoring data and examining new ways to train our field technicians to help them better identify issues and spot early warning signs.
 Our training and communications programmes help to raise farmers’ awareness and increase understanding of human rights, tailored to the local context.
-In 2019, our leaf operations and third-party suppliers ran over 5,000 human rights training sessions with more than 350,000 attendances, including farmers, labourers and local community members.
+In 2021, 350,817 people were engaged via farmer human rights training.

 Rural poverty is also recognised as a primary root cause of human rights issues in agriculture and so enhancing farmer livelihoods is central to our tobacco supply chain strategy.
 In this way, if farmers have profitable farms and good incomes, they are less likely to use cheaper forms of labour (including their children) and are less vulnerable to exploitation.